 I started back in 1999 when Naish began bringing the first AR3.5s in; I was working at Solent Sail boards at Calshot, which was owned by Jon Popkiss.
 I started there when I was a student, and a few years later worked for him as the Naish representative.

-Later on, I was working for Surf Sales (Slingshot importer) who also did Dakine, and I was asked to go along and check out Weymouth Speed Week, as we were sponsoring it and hand out the prizes.
+Later on, I was working for Surf Sales (the UK Slingshot importer) who also did Dakine, and I was asked to go along and check out Weymouth Speed Week, as we were sponsoring it and hand out the prizes.
 I decided to give it a go and won it overall at my first go, more by chance than anything, but it was good fun, so that’s where it started kite wise!

 What is it about ‘speed’ that attracts you so much?